epos-eu/opensource-docker/README.md

 EPOS Open Source - Docker installer is part of the EPOS Open Source project for local installation using Docker.
 It contains a set of docker images to deploy the EPOS ecosystem.

-Use `epos-docker-cli` binary to spin up local environment on Linux, Mac OS X or Windows.
+Use `opensource-docker` binary to spin up local environment on Linux, Mac OS X or Windows.

 ## Prerequisites